crystal-processes/crp-flowable-springboot-sample/README.md

 Detailed description: [HowTo](https://github.com/crystal-processes/crp-sample-upgrade-test?tab=readme-ov-file#prerequisites).

 ## :partly_sunny: Variables with java serialization
-I do not expect somebody use java serialization for variables.
+I do not expect somebody uses java serialization for variables.
 [Why not example](docs/02_variables/01_serializable.md)

 ## :partly_sunny: Json variables
 Json variables are commonly used.
 The variable structure and operations on the variable instance are tighten together